Effective experience rating for large insurance portfolios via surrogate modeling: A likelihood-based summary statistic

 with

-Hence, the credibility index can be broken down into $D$ credibility sub-indices, with each sub-index corresponding to the claim history of a policyholder for the $d$-th component only.
-Each credibility sub-index can then be interpreted individually in the same way as the global index, i.e., the likeliness of the claim behavior for the $d$-th component of the policyholder, under the distorted measure.
-Thus, the likeliness of the whole claim history vector is obtained by summing the individual sub-indices.
-Consequently, the credibility index offers a lucid interpretation of the claim history for multivariate models, enabling the actuary to identify the components in the vector that drive most of the "likeness or unlikeness" of the claim behavior. \\
+Hence, the statistic can be broken down into $D$ sub-statistics, with each one corresponding to the claim history of a policyholder for the $d$-th component only.
+Each sub-statistics can then be interpreted individually in the same way as the global statistic.
+Thus, the likeliness of the whole claim history vector is obtained by adding up the individual sub-statistics, offering a lucid interpretation of the claim history for multivariate models.

-\textbf{Accounting for partially observed claim history: } In practice, claim information is often subject to policy limits and deductibles, which results in truncation and censoring, respectively.
+\\ \textbf{Accounting for partially observed claim history: } In practice, claim information is often subject to policy limits and deductibles, which results in truncation and censoring, respectively.
 Therefore, the observed values $Y_j$ for these types of claims cannot be used directly in traditional summary statistics.
-However, the credibility index can easily accommodate different types of partially observed claim information, making it a valuable tool for analyzing real-world datasets.
+However, the summary statistic can easily accommodate different types of partially observed claim information, making it a valuable tool for analyzing real-world datasets.

-For instance, if the value $Y_j$ is a right-censored observation, its contribution to the credibility index would be the term $\log( 1-F(Y_j \vert \Theta= \tilde \theta) )$ instead of $\log( f(Y_j \vert \Theta = \tilde \theta) )$, where $F$ is the cumulative distribution function associated with the model distribution $f$.
+For instance, if the value $Y_j$ is a right-censored observation, its contribution to the statistic would be the term $\log( 1-F(Y_j \vert \Theta= \tilde \theta) )$ instead of $\log( f(Y_j \vert \Theta = \tilde \theta) )$, where $F$ is the cumulative distribution function associated with the model distribution $f$.
 The same concept can be applied to the case of truncation, or to other types of modifications.
-An interesting case of censoring worth discussing is missing data, which can still be accommodated in the computation of the credibility index.
-If one of the $D$ components of $Y_j$ is entirely missing, then the contribution to the credibility index can be seen as $\log( 1 ) = 0$.
-This is equivalent to not adding an observation to the associated credibility sub-index.
-This property is particularly useful in multivariate models when a policyholder has only an observed claim history in one line of business, and not in all.
+An interesting case of censoring worth discussing is missing data, which can still be accommodated in the computation of the statistic.
+For example, if one of the $D$ components of $Y_j$ is entirely missing, then the contribution to the statistic can be seen as $\log( 1 ) = 0$.
+This is equivalent to not adding an observation to the associated sub-statistic.
+This property is useful in multivariate models when a policyholder has only an observed claim history in one line of business, and not in all.